wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 1.8.27  01/05/2011 =
+- Added support for the Facebook SEND option
+- Added a couple of extra custom meta field handlers
+- Minor changes to the comment pulling code to fix a couple of glitches
+- Changed timestamp handling so that comment_time and comment_time_gmt aren't the same and the Blog GMT offset is applied to comment_time when pulled from FB.
+- Changed all the logic to do with handling previous published posts to remove dependency on the wordbooker postlogs table
+- Added a couple of more exclusions to the strip_image routine
+- Fixed a bug in the Curl checking code which meant that you got no message if curl wasn't even installed.
+- Fixed a < /div> tag which broke Firefox 4!
+- Added a fb-root div for the fan box in the widget - again FB changed things without telling people.
+- Added DB change script to set UTF8 Collations on tables to fix non Western Characterset problems.

 = Version 1.8.26  02/03/2011 =
 - Changed the check in the comment handling routine as FB changed a url